The other day a friend asked me if they time-traveled 100 years into the future what trading system for stocks would still be working?

 We don't want that.

-So, lets go ahead say we only want to trade ETFs that are really liquid and stay away from individual stocks.
+So, let's go ahead and say we only want to trade ETFs and stocks that are really liquid.

-The best performing asset that are in a bullish configuration are above their 200-day moving average.
+The best-performing assets are above their 200-day moving average.

 When you see an asset drop below its 200-day moving average you want to get the hell out of that market.